-"Rickey Davis is an Army veteran.
-When he tried to get a Wisconsin ID, he presented his veterans ID card, military discharge papers, and a Social Security card.
+"Rickey Davis, an Army veteran who served as a sergeant in the 82nd Airborne and was honorably discharged in 1978, also testified about his difficulty to obtain a state-issued photo ID.
+When he twice attempted to get a Wisconsin ID a few years ago, having moved from Illinois in 2006, he presented several forms of documentation, including his veterans ID card, military discharge papers, and a Social Security card.
 Yet Mr. Davis was turned away because he did not have a copy of his birth certificate."